Skip to content

 The received test result files will automatically be approved.
 This option can be set by exporting the variable VALET_AUTO_APPROVE=‘true’.

-• -c, --with-core
+• -c, --core-only

-Also test the valet core functions.
+Only test the valet core functions.
+Skips the tests for user commands.

 • -i, --include <pattern>